PsyBorgs/redditanalyser/README.md

 # reddit-MTBI-scraper

-A scraper for Reddit communities with scripts to perform post-scraping text analysis
+A scraper for Reddit communities (or users) with scripts to perform post-scraping text analysis.

 ## Usage